 Blood circulation: The stimulating effects of peppermint oil have been shown to increase blood circulation.
 Studies have shown that as soon as the essential oil vapor touches the end of the olfactory nerve endings, there is an almost instant increase in pulse rate and blood circulation.
 The stimulating effect of increased blood circulation helps to oxygenate the body’s organs and increase metabolism, as well as oxygenate the brain.
 This leads to higher cognitive function and protection against neurally degenerative diseases like Alzheimer’s and dementia.
 Furthermore, increased blood circulation can prevent diabetic patients from complications they are already at risk of due to their glucose level imbalances.

-Hair care: Peppermint oil is very useful for hair care as it gives a cooling effect to the head, while removing dandruff and lice.
+Hair care: Pure peppermint essential oil is very useful for hair care as it gives a cooling effect to the head, while removing dandruff and lice.
 Peppermint oil has antiseptic, regenerative, and stimulating effects, which means that it can relieve the scalp of irritation and dry skin, stimulate hair growth for those suffering from baldness, and give relatively healthy hair a shiny, fresh look.
 Peppermint oil can be found in many hair products and alternative solutions for baldness, dandruff, and other hair-related conditions.
 Increasing blood circulation to the scalp can also promote healthy hair growth.